-In August 1964, Moore sold off his broadcast holdings.
-James Kingsbury's Southwest Republic Corporation bought KHFI, and Austin restaurateur Monroe Lopez bought Audioland Broadcasting Company and KAZZ-FM, moving the station's facilities to the Perry Brooks Building at 720 Brazos Street, a block east of Congress Avenue, in downtown Austin.
+Rod Kennedy, who had bought KHFI from Moore's Audioland Broadcasting Company in 1958, in turn sold the station to James Kingsbury's Southwest Republic Corporation in August 1964.
+At the same time, Austin restaurateur Monroe Lopez bought Audioland Broadcasting Company and its remaining station, KAZZ-FM, from Moore, moving the station's facilities from Hi-Fi Inc.'s offices at 3004 Guadalupe to the Perry Brooks Building at 720 Brazos Street, a block east of Congress Avenue in downtown Austin.
 The station's 250 watt broadcast transmitter was locked away in a room off the Perry Brooks Building's stair well, half a flight down from the 10th floor studio, and the 4-bay antenna, which multiplied the transmitter's output to an effective radiated power of 840 watts, was mounted on the building's roof.
 The entire electrical output of KAZZ's antenna barely exceeded a dozen 60-watt light bulbs.

 Initially, after the move to the Perry Brooks Building, KAZZ occupied two-room suite 1014, next to the building's main elevator bank; by the end of 1964, KAZZ had relocated across the hall to suite 1003 (housing the administrative office and main studio control room) and suite 1004 (housing the reception room/music library and a production room for recording commercials and public service announcements).
 The station's AP news wire – an old-style teletype machine – was housed in the transmitter room.

 Soon after buying KAZZ, Lopez hired Gib Divine as station manager.
-Divine dropped the big band and jazz format that had launched the station in 1958 in favor of a block programming format, hoping musical diversity would attract more advertisers.
-The typical KAZZ broadcast day in mid-1964 included blocks featuring Spanish pop hits, easy listening and pop standards by artists such as Mantovani and Sinatra, a smattering of light classical music, entire showtune albums, folk, country, and jazz.
+Divine dropped the big band and jazz format that had launched the station in 1957 in favor of a block programming format, hoping musical diversity would attract more advertisers.
+The typical KAZZ broadcast day in mid-1964 included blocks featuring Spanish-language pop hits, easy listening and pop standards by artists such as Mantovani and Sinatra, a smattering of light classical music, entire showtune and movie soundtrack albums, folk, country, and jazz.
 Unlike many AM radio stations that were limited to a sunrise-to-sunset broadcast day to avoid nighttime atmospheric interference with each other, all FM stations were licensed for 'round-the-clock operation.
-Nonetheless, to save money and because the all-night audience for FM radio was low, in fall 1964, KAZZ's broadcast day was 6 am to 1 am.
+Nonetheless, to save money and because the all-night audience for FM radio was low at the time, in fall 1964, KAZZ's broadcast day was 6 AM to 1 AM.